Related Subjects: Asthma

 Investigations

-- CXR: may show COPD changes, pneumonia, pneumothorax but will not show PE
+- CXR: May show COPD changes, pneumonia, pneumothorax but not PE.

 Management of Type 1 RF

-- ABC, High flow oxygen unless suspected COPD - see below
+- ABC, High flow oxygen unless suspected COPD.

 Management of Type 2 RF

-- if there is significant right heart failure then there will be signs of peripheral oedema, raised jugular venous pressure, hepatomegaly, ascites.
+- If there is significant right heart failure, signs include peripheral oedema, raised jugular venous pressure, hepatomegaly, and ascites.

-- Frequent physiotherapy ± pharyngeal suction if mucus plugs or sputum to expectorate
+- Frequent physiotherapy ± pharyngeal suction if mucus plugs or sputum need expectoration.

 - FiO₂ 1.0

-- Drug-induced Hypoventilation: consider naloxone for opiates and flumazenil for benzodiazepines if drugs recently taken.
-May need Naloxone infusion.
+- For Drug-induced Hypoventilation: Consider naloxone for opiates and flumazenil for benzodiazepines.

-- Impending Respiratory arrest: HR> 120/min.
-RR >30.
-Low BP, Pale and sweaty, agitation, confusion.
-Rising PaCO₂ or fall in PaO₂.
-Needing higher FiO₂, rapid desaturation on disconnection from O₂
+- Impending Respiratory arrest: HR > 120/min, RR > 30, low BP, pale and sweaty, agitation, confusion, rising PaCO₂ or fall in PaO₂.

-- If a hypoxic asthmatic patient has an ABG with a normal paCO₂ (it should be low) this is a sign that they are tiring or worsening for some other reason and they need urgent ITU review
+- If a hypoxic asthmatic patient’s ABG shows normal PaCO₂ (it should be low), this is a sign of fatigue or worsening and requires urgent ITU review.

-- A very low PaO₂ in a patient who looks completely well, is not short of breath and has normal O₂ saturations is likely a venous sample
+- A very low PaO₂ in a well-appearing patient with normal O₂ saturations may indicate a venous sample.